 Why are you monetizing your website?
 Aren’t you passionate in blogging anymore?

 Before anyone jumps in and complain about why it’s wrong to monetize a website, please know that I spend a lot of time contributing free contents here.
 By producing 100% honest reviews, it also meant my blog is not high on companies’ priority list as they would rather have someone who would rave about their products unconditionally.
-So yes, I’m forgoing direct advertising dollars and potential free products so that I can remain unbiased and continue to churn out 100% honest reviews.
+So yes, I’m forgoing the chance of being favored by direct advertisers to remain unbiased when churning out reviews.

 The money that is generated from this website helps go into paying my monthly bill for hosting server, domain maintenance and other technical plugins and services that are required to run this website (yes, even things like auto-email delivery and image-editing requires monthly subscription and they are not cheap!).